Quebec City mosque shooting: Attack on the mosque

 Seconds later, Mohamed Belkadhir, a University of Laval engineering student who had left the meeting to shovel snow, arrived at the mosque entrance and called 911 when he found the Barry brothers.
 He checked inside the mosque, then returned to tend the first two victims, removing his coat to cover Mamadou, who still showed signs of life.
 When police arrived with their weapons drawn, Belkadhir fled, believing the killer had returned.
 He was caught and arrested as a suspect and held overnight, but was released the next morning.
-Reports of the arrest led to rumors and online conspiracy theories about a second shooter.
+Reports of the arrest led to rumours and online conspiracy theories about a second shooter.
 Police released an affidavit in March 2017 to confirm details of this arrest.

 Victims

 Six people were killed, and five were seriously injured in the attack.
 An additional 35 witnesses were inside the mosque.
 Initial reports also said between eight and 19 others were treated for minor injuries.

 The six murder victims were Ibrahima Barry (aged 39, Quebec government IT worker), Mamadou Tanou Barry (aged 42, accounting technician), Khaled Belkacemi (aged 60, professor at Laval University), Aboubaker Thabti (aged 44, pharmacy technician), Abdelkrim Hassane (aged 41, Quebec government computer analyst) and Azzedine Soufiane (aged 57, grocery store owner).
 Two were Guineans, two Algerians, one Moroccan and one Tunisian, all dual citizens of Canada.
 Eyewitness and video surveillance indicate that Soufiane was fatally shot after rushing and grappling with the shooter, saving several lives.
 Many mourners described him as a hero.

-Soufiane was posthumously awarded the Star of Courage.
+Soufiane was posthumously awarded the Star of Courage, Canada's second-highest award for non-military bravery by the Governor General of Canada.
+Four people were awarded the Medal of Bravery, including Said Akjour and Mohamed Khabar for their own attempts to confront the shooter, Hakim Chambaz for saving a young girl, and Aymen Derbali, who was paralyzed after trying to draw the shooter's attention away from other worshippers.